US 395 over Farwell Rd in Spokane County

-Washington bridges are critical transportation links whether you travel on a two-lane overpass, or a huge double-decker bridge carrying hundreds of thousands of cars a day.
-There are roughly 7,000 bridges and structures on the state, city and county road systems and WSDOT is responsible for managing an inventory
+Washington bridges are critical transportation links whether you travel on a two-lane overpass or a unique floating bridge that carries thousands of vehicles each day.
+There are roughly 7,300 bridges (61.8M SF) on the state, City and county road systems that are over 20 feet in length and carry vehicular traffic.
+WSDOT is responsible for managing an inventory

-between Tacoma and Gig Harbor
+SR16 Tacoma Narrows bridge in between Tacoma and Gig Harbor

 each year.
 These ratings are used to help determine federal bridge replacement and rehabilitation funding levels to the states.

 A study performed by the Federal Emergency Management Agency in 2001 found that Washington has the second highest risk for economic loss in the nation due to earthquakes.
 California has the highest risk.
 The largest earthquakes in recent history in Washington occurred in 1949, 1965 and 2001 and killed 15 people.
 The most recent Nisqually earthquake killed one, injured 320 and caused over $2 billion dollars worth of damage.

-WSDOT has an aggressive seismic retrofit program with clear goals of minimizing loss of life and disruption of commerce, as well as reducing the risks of complete bridge collapse.
+and scour program with clear goals of minimizing loss of life and disruption of commerce, as well as reducing the risks of complete bridge collapse.